hansb001/20MinuteCognitveApp/README.md

-# 20MinuteCognitveApp
-Interconnect - Build a cognitive app in 20 minutes
+# Interconnect - Build a cognitive app in 20 minutes

-Build a cognitive app in 20 minutes
+## Build a cognitive app in 20 minutes

 In this short workshop I will show you how easy it is to build a (simple) starter application form where you can extend and enhance.
-This Application makes use of Node-RED, which is a visual tool wire you wire things together, with just limited coding.
+This Application makes use of Node-RED, which is a visual tool where you can wire things together, with limited coding.

-We use the NODE-RED boilerplate which consists of the Node-RED application (node.js) and a Cloudant database.
+We use the NODE-RED in boilerplate in Bluemix which consists of the Node-RED application (node.js) and a Cloudant database.

-We will build a cognitive app, with the Watson tome analyser service With Watson Tone Analyser you can analyse the tone of voice of written text.
+We will build a cognitive app, with the Watson tome analyser service

+With Watson Tone Analyser you can analyze the tone of voice of written text.
 The source of our text will be Twitter.

 We will display the output on a dashboard.

 As already mentioned this is just a starter application to show you how easy it is to use Node-RED and the Watson API’s.
 When you have this application running you can extend the application with more functionality if needed.

-Step one
-Deploy Node-RED on Bluemix
+## Step one: Deploy Node-RED on Bluemix

 When you are logged in to Bluemix: click to 'Catalog'
 click on “Apps”
 click on “Boilerplates”
 click on the 'Node-RED starter'.
 On the next screen you must give the application unique name, which wil be part of the URL to the application.
 Then click 'Create'.
 Right now the Node-RED application is being created and deployed.
 This will take a few minutes.

-Step two
-Add Watson Tone Analyzer service
+## Step two Add Watson Tone Analyzer service

 When the application is started, click on connections in the left menu Click connect new
 Click on Watson ( on the left)